intel/confidential-computing-documentation/docs/child_docs/intel-confidential-containers-guide/docs/02/infrastructure_setup.md

 3. [Install Attestation Components](#install-attestation-components)

     We discuss how to deploy attestation components that ensure that the pods are running the expected workloads, that the pods are protected by Intel TDX on a genuine Intel platform, that the platform is patched to a certain level, and that certain other security relevant information is as expected.
-    As an example, we show how to integrate Intel® Trust Authority capabilities into the Confidential Containers Key Broker Service (KBS).
+    As an example, we show how to integrate different attestation services into the Confidential Containers Key Broker Service (KBS): Intel® Trust Authority and an Intel® DCAP-based attestation service.

 4. [Cleanup](#cleanup)